phiphou/webpack-vue-demo/README.md

 $ npm run e2e
 ```

-Chrome brower is used as default config, but you can override this by running:
+Chrome browser is used as default config, but you can override this by running:

 ```bash
 $ npm run e2e -- --env [chrome],[firefox]
 ```

-Reports are available in the `./reports/e2e` folder.
+Reports are available in the `./reports/e2e` folder in [JUnit](http://junit.org/junit4/) format and HTML report.
 In case of failed test(s), you'll find screenshots in the `./reports/e2e/screenshots` folder.

-##### Code coverage
+#### Code coverage

 [Istanbul](https://github.com/gotwarlost/istanbul) is used as code coverage tool.
 You can configure it in the [`./config/karma/karma.conf.js`](/config/karma/karma.conf.js) file.

-It will produce reports you'll find in the `./reports/coverage` folder each time you run unit-tests.
+It will produce reports you'll find in the `./reports/coverage/[browser_name]/` folder each time you run unit-tests.

 ## License